Not a bootcamp

 If you’re a newer programmer who wants to program professionally, RC will be helpful.
 In addition to our career services department, we have alumni at every stage of their programming careers who can give you advice on how to prepare for a job, and what you should expect once you’re working.
 Many of them still remember being in your shoes.

 If you want a bootcamp, RC is probably not for you

 Given how different bootcamps are from RC, we’re always a little skeptical when someone applies to both RC and bootcamps at the same time, or when someone who just finished a bootcamp and really enjoyed the experience applies to RC without acknowledging the differences between the two.
 We know RC isn’t for everyone.
 Deciding you want an environment more like a traditional school is a totally reasonable decision, but if that’s what you’re looking for, RC isn’t it.

-If spending six or twelve weeks taking ownership of your own education and joining a community of programmers of all experience levels doing the same thing sounds energizing, exciting, and maybe a bit scary, you should apply to RC.
+If spending one, six, or twelve weeks taking ownership of your own education and joining a community of programmers of all experience levels doing the same thing sounds energizing, exciting, and maybe a bit scary, you should apply to RC.